Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 How to filter PM10 and PM 2.5 fine particles?
 What about anti-pollution masks?

-When the air quality is poor, such as during episodes of pollution or pollen, more and more people affected by the problem seek to protect themselves.
+When air quality is not good, such as during episodes of pollution or pollen, more and more people affected by the problem seek to protect themselves.

 They can then turn to an anti-pollution mask.

-Efficiency: what pollutants will my mask filter, and up to what size?
+Effectiveness: what pollutants will my mask filter, and to what size?

-Hermeticity: in other words, will the outside air enter my mask?
+Hermeticity: in other words, will outside air enter my mask?

 At R-PUR, we have therefore developed a solution that perfectly meets these two criteria:

-We filter particles with a size of 50 nanometers, ie 50 times smaller than PM2.5, so the efficiency is there.
+We filter particles with a size of 50 nanometers, or 50 times smaller than PM2.5, so the efficiency is there.

-In terms of airtightness, depending on the morphology of your face, we will filter 99.86% to 99.98% of the outside air: we can therefore assure you that you will be warm in your mask.
+In terms of airtightness, depending on the shape of your face, we will filter 99.86% to 99.98% of the outside air: we can therefore assure you, you will be warm in your mask.

-In the short term, all coughing and irritating effects will disappear.
+In the short term, all effects of coughing and irritation will disappear.

 As for the long-term effects, your body will thank you.